 History: The first mention about the fortress from Hunedoara is indirect, made in 1364 year.

-In the year of 1409 the fortress is donated to Voicu, a nobleman from Muntenia for his services brought to the Sigismund King.
-At that time, the fortress was formed from a small edifice, which is the residence of the castle man.
+After that, we know that in the year of 1409 the fortress is donated to Voicu, a nobleman from Muntenia for his services brought to the Sigismund King.
+A small edifice was forming the fortress at that time, which was the residence of the castle man.

-Corvin Castle will be inherited by the Voicu’s son, Ioan (Iancu from Hunedoara).
+Ioan (Iancu from Hunedoara), the son of Voicu will inherit Corvin Castle.
 Becoming Hungary’s governor, Ioan Huniade decides to transform the fortress in a sumptuous castle.
 The first construction is the Chapel in 1446.
 In the following years he builds the Palace, which includes the Knights hall and the Diet hall.

 At Iancu’s death the castle will be inherited by Mathew (Corvin).
 In the period of those two leaders occurred the most important works of building inside the castle.
 The successor of Mathew Corvin is John Corvin, his natural son.
 The Castle became later the Torok family’s property (1526-1618).
 After that it became the property of prince Bethlen.